GoogleCloudPlatform/opentelemetry-operator-sample/recipes/beyla-golden-signals/README.md

 # eBPF HTTP Golden Signals with Beyla

-This recipe demonstrates how to configure the OpenTelemetry Collector (as deployed by the Operator) to send [Beyla](https://github.com/grafana/beyla) golden signals (RED metrics) to [Google Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus).
+This recipe demonstrates how to configure the OpenTelemetry Collector (as deployed by the Operator) to produce golden signal metrics from [Beyla](https://github.com/grafana/beyla) spans and send those metrics to [Google Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus).

-In this recipe, Beyla is configured to collect HTTP RED metrics from all workloads in the cluster without any code changes.
+In this recipe, Beyla is configured to collect http traces from all workloads in the cluster without any code changes.
 Beyla has other features, such as auto-instrumentation for Go applications, but this sample does not use it for that purpose.